SNCASE SE.161 Languedoc: Design and development

-The Languedoc was fitted with underwing retractable main undercarriage wheels and a tailwheel landing gear and was powered by four 1020 hp Gnome-Rhône 14N 44/45 or 54/55 radial engines in wing-leading edge nacelles, with partial convertibility to inline water-cooled pistons.
+The Languedoc was fitted with underwing retractable main undercarriage wheels and a tailwheel landing gear, and was powered by four 1020 hp Gnome-Rhône 14N 44/45 or 54/55 radial engines in wing-leading edge nacelles, with partial convertibility to inline water-cooled pistons.

 A total of 100 aircraft were built for Air France, the French Air Force and French Navy.
 Several examples were utilised as test aircraft with the CEV at Villacoublay and elsewhere.
-The only export customer for new production aircraft was the Polish airline LOT which bought five with some being refitted with Pratt & Whitney R-1830 Twin Wasp radial engines.
+The only export customer for new production aircraft was the Polish airline LOT, which bought five, some being refitted with Pratt & Whitney R-1830 Twin Wasp radial engines.

 Operational history

 The SE.161 was named the Languedoc before it entered service with Air France on the Paris to Algiers route from 28 May 1946.
 By October they were withdrawn from service with a number of faults, including landing gear problems, poor view from the cockpit when landing in bad weather and a lack of de-icing equipment and cabin heating.
 The Gnome Rhône engines also had a very short time between overhauls.
-They re-entered service in 1947, re-engined with the reliable American-built Pratt & Whitney R-1830 engines; also de-icing equipment, medium-range cockpit radios, and limited cabin heating, the designation changing to SE.161.P7.
-These enhancements partially reassured commercial airline customers.
+They re-entered service in 1947, re-engined with reliable American-built Pratt & Whitney R-1830 engines; also de-icing equipment, medium-range cockpit radios, and limited cabin heating, the designation changing to SE.161.P7.
+These costly enhancements partially reassured commercial airline customers.
 The Languedoc was soon a familiar type on Air France's increasing European network and continued to operate scheduled services to London Heathrow, Berlin Tempelhof, Paris Le Bourget and Brussels Melsbroek until summer 1952, when they were steadily replaced by the reliable and popular Douglas DC-4.

-Despite the costly experience of introducing the Languedoc to service, they were never as reliable as the Douglas DC-4 or the ultra-modern turboprop Vickers Viscount, such that many French passengers refused to fly on the unreliable, unheated and noisy aircraft.
+The Languedoc was never as reliable as the Douglas DC-4 or the ultra-modern turboprop Vickers Viscount, and many French passengers refused to fly on the unreliable, unheated and noisy aircraft.
 Air France ultimately sold some of its Languedocs to Air Liban of Lebanon, Misrair of Egypt and Aviaco of Spain.
 Others were transferred to the French military.

 Ten ex-Air France aircraft were converted for operation in the Search and Rescue (SAR) role with SGACC.
 They were modified with a large ventral gondola, observation windows and a ventral search radar under a transparent fairing, similar to the design adopted in the French Navy SAR Avro Lancasters.